kksng/korus-ui/README.md

 ## Git Workflow

-The project uses [Gitflow][18].
+We use [Gitflow][18].

 ### Branch names
 Feature branch names are formed from the `feature/bugfix` name and the code of task in Jira.
 For example: `feature/FEND-500`, `bugfix/FEND-1122`

 ### Forming messages in commits
-The message in the commit begins with the task code, for example: FEND-500: added isLoading prop to DropZone.
+The message in the commit begins with the task code, for example: `FEND-500: added isLoading prop to DropZone`.

 ## Contributing